segmentio/segment-docs/src/connections/destinations/catalog/digioh/index.md

 Segment sends Track calls to Digioh as a `track` event.

 > warning ""
-> You must send an Identify call for a user before you send a Track call for them otherwise the Track call will be dropped.
+> Be sure you send an Identify call for any user who will trigger Track calls.
+If Digioh receives a Track call for an unknown `userId`, the call is dropped.